wix-incubator/typescript-factory-foundry/README.md

 ```

 ## Additional Info
-You can find more explanation about how the library can be used and what kind of problems it can solve [here](https://github.com/wix-incubator/typescript-builders-generator/blob/master/docs/DETAILED_INFO.md).
+[Here](https://github.com/wix-incubator/typescript-builders-generator/blob/master/docs/DETAILED_INFO.md) you can find a more in-depth explanation of how the library can be used and what kind of problems it can solve.